I dance. Therefore, I am.

 Dance has always been an essential part of my life and I am a dedicated advocate.
 Dancing offers so many physical, psychological, emotional and social benefits.
 Everyone should seize the chance to dance!

 Dancing promotes a healthy and active lifestyle, helps to build confidence, teaches the value of hard work and perseverance, encourages creativity and expression, relieves stress, brings people together and fosters artistic appreciation.
 And, above all else, dancing is really good fun!

 International Dance Day was founded in 1982 by the Dance Committee of the International Theatre Institute, a world organisation for the performing arts.
-It was decided that the celebration would be held every year on the 29th April – the birthday of Jean-Georges Noverre (29th April 1727 – 19th October 1810), a French dancer and ballet master who is considered to be the creator of modern ballet.
+It was decided that the celebration would be held every year on the 29 April.
+This date is the anniversary of the birth of Jean-Georges Noverre (1727–1810), a French dancer and ballet master who is considered to be the creator of modern ballet.

 The aim of International Dance Day is to spread the joy of dancing far and wide.
 Every year, a message from an outstanding choreographer or dancer is circulated throughout the world to mark the occasion.
 Previous message authors have included Merce Cunningham (1990), Alicia Alonso (2000), William Forsythe (2001), Mats Ek (2003), Miyako Yoshida (2005) and Akram Khan (2009).

-Dance represents a form of expression which anyone can understand.
-Very often the world is too loud – we forget how much we can communicate without speaking.
+Dance represents a form of expression that anyone can understand.
+Very often, the world is too loud.
+We forget how much we can communicate without speaking.